wp-plugins/utubevideo-gallery/readme.txt

 * Optimized fancybox call javascript
 * Slight changes to admin interface
 * Added settings for fancybox overlay color and opacity
-* Added support for adding youtube playlists to an album
+* Added support for adding YouTube playlists to an album
 * Fixed admin navigation link bugs
 * Changed main icon for admin interface and moved menu out of settings, into its own menu slot
 * Added better error messages to admin section for forms
 * Fixed uninstall script - it now deletes thumbnails when plugin is uninstalled
-* Added workaround for thumbnail problems by loading thumbnails directly from Youtube
+* Added workaround for thumbnail problems by loading thumbnails directly from YouTube
 * Localized plugin, translations not provided, however
 * Adding permalinks for albums for galleries embedded on a page, posts still use old method
 * And possibly some other stuff I forgot....